grafana/metrictank/docs/community.md

 # Community

-Welcome to the Metrictank community.
+Welcome to the Grafana Metrictank community.
 Please be sure to read over our [Code Of Conduct][coc].

 ## Slack